-The Annotation Lab 1.8.0 offers a tight integration with NLP Models Hub.
-Any compatible NER model and Embeddings can be downloaded and made available to the Annotation Lab users for preannotations either from within the application or via manual upload.
+Annotation Lab offers tight integration with NLP Models.
+Any compatible model and embeddings can be downloaded and made available to the Annotation Lab users for pre-annotations either from within the application or via manual upload.

-This tab lists all pretrained NER models and embeddings from NLP Models Hub which are compatible with Spark NLP 2.7.5 and which are defined for English language.
-By selecting one or multiple items from the grid view, users can download them to the Annotation Lab.
-The licensed/Healthcare models and embeddings are available to download only when a valid license is uploaded.
+By selecting one or multiple models from the list, users can download those to the Annotation Lab.
+The licensed (Healthcare, Visual, Finance or Legal) models and embeddings are available to download only when a valid license is present.

-One restriction that we impose on models download/upload relates to the available disk space.
+One restriction on models download/upload is related to the available disk space.
 Any model download requires that the double of its size is available on the local storage.
-If not enough space is available the download cannot proceed.
+If enough space is not available then the download cannot proceed.

 Disk usage view, search, and filter features are available on the upper section of the Models Hub page.

 For the licensed models, benchmarking information is available on the Models Hub page.
 To check this click on the icon on the lower right side of the model tile.
 The benchmarking information can be used to guide the selection of the model you include in your project configuration.